Building MFEM

 config/defaults.mk

-The serial examples can also be build with the parallel version of the library, e.g.
+The serial examples can also be built with the parallel version of the library, e.g.

-All parallel examples and miniapps can be build with:
+All parallel examples and miniapps can be built with:

 One can also use the parallel library to optionally (re-)build GLVis: